-Click on the new follower’s name and see if they are fairly active tweeters.
-This gives an indication of how active the Tweeter is.
-A very low number of tweets is may be a new Tweeter, and if they have similar interests, I will usually follow them.
-Other people or faceless avatars with a few tweets may be nameless persona who fish for people for automatic follow-back programs.
-They really are only after numbers, not friends.
+Click on the new followers’ names and see if they are fairly active tweeters.
+A very low number of tweets may mean this is a new Tweeter.
+If this person has similar interests, I usually follow back.
+People who use faceless avatars and have only a few tweets may be nameless persona who fish for people using automatic follow-back programs.
+These clickers really are only after numbers, not friends.
 I automatically skip over this second group of tweeters.

 Click on the white box so the wanabees of your choice can forever be your devoted followers (BFF).